infsci2560sp17/full-stack-web-zhangchi940617/README.md

 5. Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?
      - My site will recommand different books to different kinds of users according to their basic information, searching keywords, content viewed and accomplished deals.
 I'll recommand a housewife some books about cooking and recommand a businessman some books about economics.

+Assignment 1.3

+	cloned the teacher's code, changed some html contents and java functions

 ## Build status

 TODO : Modify to match your project specific Travis Build